 And I am not talking about only selling new products.
 I am talking about upselling and cross-selling services and other value-adding items.

-While this sounds like Product Lifecycle Management (PLM), that is not true.
-PLM focuses on the product, not the customer.
-The customer should be at the center of these efforts because the customer will spend the money to get more value from their investment.
+While this sounds like Product Lifecycle Management (PLM), it is not; PLM focuses on the product, not the customer.
+The customer should be at the center of these efforts because they will spend money to get more value from their investment.
 This process is referred to as installed base selling.

 How to Approach Installed Base Selling

-Remember that the customer has already purchased one or more examples of the product for which you will now try to sell add-on purchases.
+Remember that the customer has already purchased one or more examples of the product, and you will now try to sell add-on purchases.
 They are already receiving value from their initial purchases, are familiar with your company, and are always interested in improving their business outcomes by dealing with a known supplier.
-Knowing your equipment is lifetime stage and having an appropriate offer that will add more value to the buyer is the key to your success.
+Knowing your equipment is a lifetime stage and having an appropriate offer that will add more value to the buyer is the key to your success.

 Here are the capital equipment lifetime stages from the perspective of the equipment owner: